Penal Code § 452 PC is the California statute that makes it a crime for a person to recklessly set fire to or burn any:

 - property.3

-- he is aware that his actions could present a substantial and unjustifiable risk of causing a fire,
+- you are aware that your actions could present a substantial and unjustifiable risk of causing a fire,

 - doing so is a gross deviation from how a reasonable person would act in the same situation.4

 “Reckless” is actually a high standard and is not synonymous with carelessness or negligence.
-True “accidents”—such as forgetting to turn off the stove—don’t make a person guilty of reckless burning.
+True “accidents”—such as forgetting to turn off the stove—do not make you guilty of reckless burning.

 However, acting with a complete disregard for safety may.